Cover Letter Mastery

 Template 1: New Graduate RN

-Best for: Fresh graduates from BSN or ADN programs applying for their first nursing role.
+Best for: Fresh BSN or ADN graduates applying for their first nursing role.

 Subject: Application for RN Residency — [Your Name], BSN